ethan4984/rock/README.md

 ## About

   This project strives for simplicity.
-This project exists as a means for fun, "software from scracth" is really fun.
+This project exists as a means for fun, "software from scratch" is really fun.
 This OS is amateur, however, here are some of the features we do include:

   - interrupts including irqs and exceptions